Javascript is not enabled.

 Both Amazon and Netflix provide original shows and films, some of which have won top awards.
 Each platform carries additional movie and television options never broadcast on the big or small screens, but the services differ in a few ways.

-• Amazon Prime Video is available without an Amazon Prime account at $8.99 a month.
-However, when signing up from the Prime Video page, you must change the default plan to avoid bundling in Amazon Prime’s standard delivery service.
-Meanwhile, users can rent or buy newly released television shows and movies individually without an Amazon subscription.
+• Amazon Prime Video is available for $8.99 a month.
+However, when signing up from the Prime Video page, you must change the default plan to standard delivery service.
+Users can rent or buy newly released television shows and movies individually without an Amazon subscription.
+Additionally, those whose incomes are verified and receive SNAP, Medicaid or other qualifying government assistance programs may receive full access to Amazon Prime for $6.99 a month.

-• Netflix now has a membership option with ads at $6.99 a month.
-But some of its movies and shows are not available to subscribers on this plan because of licensing restrictions.
-The platform’s standard plan without ads recently increased to $15.49 a month.
-But video quality is not full high-definition unless you join its premium plan at $19.99 a month.
+• Netflix has a membership option with ads at $6.99 a month.
+Some of its movies and shows are not available to subscribers on this plan because of licensing restrictions.
+The platform’s standard plan runs $15.49 a month.
+But video quality is not full high-definition unless you join its premium plan, which recently increased to $22.99 a month.

-The company has cracked down on password sharing and only allows two people to stream Netflix at once on its standard plans and four on its premium option.
-However, additional members may be added to an account for an additional $7.99 a month.
+The company has cracked down on password sharing and allows only two people in the same household to stream Netflix at once on its standard plans and four on its premium option.
+Additional people who live outside the primary household may be added to the account for $7.99 a month.

 AARP Members Only Access

 What is it?
-AARP Members Only Access offers exclusive and premium content for members, including a rotating selection of on-demand full-length films and documentaries, as part of your AARP membership.
-Other content available includes celebrity interviews, Spotify playlists from legendary musicians, popular books and AARP Smart Guides.
+AARP Members Only Access offers exclusive and premium content for members, including a rotating selection of on-demand, full-length films and documentaries, as part of your AARP membership.
+Other content includes celebrity interviews, Spotify playlists from legendary musicians, popular books and AARP Smart Guides.

 How to access: Log in and create an account with aarp.org using your AARP membership number.
 You can view the material on your PC or Mac or cast it to a bigger screen, such as your TV.